Mala Powers: Death

-Powers died from complications of leukemia on June 11, 2007, at Providence St. Joseph Medical Center in Burbank, California.
-She was survived by her son, Toren Vanton.
+Powers died from complications of leukemia on June 11, 2007, at Providence Saint Joseph Medical Center in Burbank, California.
+She was survived by her son.
 Shortly before her death, she had been on a lecture tour at universities.

-She was patron of the Michael Chekhov Studio in London.
 She has a star on the Hollywood Walk of Fame at 6360 Hollywood Boulevard.
 She was cremated at the Hollywood Hills Forest Lawn Memorial Park and her ashes returned to family.